 If you have answered many of the above questions with “yes”, then you might be suffering from Paruresis.
 Cognitive Behavioral Therapy (CBT) has been shown to help people with Shy Bladder Syndrome learn to be able to urinate more freely and confidently in public restrooms and to increase the sense of freedom to live one’s life.

-Let us help you live a life of freedom!
+Contact Us and let us help you live a life of freedom!